 Best Overall Travel Crib

 BabyBjorn Travel Crib Light

-The BabyBjorn Travel Crib Light is easy to use, lightweight, and compact making it a super portable option great for travel.
-It uses materials free of flame retardants, and it has the most comfortable mattress in our tests with a soft and firm pad that has a soft cover.
+The BabyBjorn Travel Crib Light is easy to use, lightweight, and compact, making it a super portable option great for travel.
+It uses materials free of flame retardants, and it has the most comfortable mattress in our tests with a soft and firm pad with a soft cover.
 We like that the BabyBjorn is easy to set up and fold with a useful travel bag that the crib fits in nicely without a struggle.

 The price for this option is high compared to much of the competition.
 While this might make the Bjorn a no-go for tighter budgets, we think it's an excellent choice if your budget allows.
 This crib is a quality option that feels sturdy using high-quality materials.

 Lotus Travel Crib

 The Lotus Travel Crib by Guava is a stylish, portable crib with a unique zippered side opening for snuggling with your little one.
 This eco-healthier option lacks flame retardants and has a soft mattress.
 It folds into a compact and lightweight travel-ready package with a unique backpack bag with straps that leave your hands free.
 The Lotus is easy to set up but harder to close and fit in the bag than some of the competition.